 A Boston Conservatory educated composer, piano teacher, and pianist.
-I started this site so everyone who is connected with a piano (and the Internet) in New Hampshire can have an organized and free directory to go to as a resource.
+I started this site so everyone who is connected to pianos in New Hampshire can have an organized and free directory to go to as a resource.

 I teach piano lessons in Sandwich New Hampshire.
 I am also the Program Director and Founder of the NH Independent School of Music, a nonprofit music school serving the Lakes Region of New Hampshire.
 On Sundays, I am the Choir Director and Pianist for the Unitarian Universalist Society of Laconia.
 There is some more information on me at www.beaudinpiano.com

 There are many methods available for teaching piano.
 If the teacher is experienced in piano pedagogy, the method books they choose for their students reinforces the lesson plan.